Eboni K. Williams

 Bio: Matt Ryan is the starting quarterback of the Atlanta Falcons.

-Chapter seven: Brian Johnson
+Brian Johnson: Brian Johnson

 Johnson's Self-defined Role: "I'm not racist, so, you know, what's the role?
 People have to figure out for themselves what their role is and why you're out there.
 Like I said, I think there is a while I didn't say, but my feeling on it is there is a group of people out there that want to create chaos to get their agenda through, that they want to get through.
 And the best way to do that is to get people mad and pit them against each other."